Toyota GR Yaris hatchback review

 It may be a surprisingly hardcore performance car, but the GR Yaris still uses a sensibly sized 1.6-litre engine with just three cylinders and a turbocharger, so it can be somewhat economical when you aren't pretending to be a rally driver.

 It can return up to 34.3mpg, which is almost exactly half as much as the regular Yaris, but it's best not to think about that.
 It makes more sense to compare the GR Yaris to other hot hatchbacks, including the Honda Civic Type R (33.2mpg), Ford Focus ST (34.4mpg) and Hyundai i30 N, which also manages 34mpg.
-CO2 emissions of 186g/km mean the rally-inspired Toyota is very unlikely to crop up on company-car lists, but it only costs £150 a year in car tax.
+CO2 emissions of 186g/km mean the rally-inspired Toyota is very unlikely to crop up on company-car lists, but it only costs standard VED rate each year in road tax.

 Engines, drive & performance